 What is a Rights Respecting School?

-At Abbey School, we have started the journey to become a UNICEF Rights Respecting School.
+At Abbey we have been awarded a Silver UNICEF Rights Respecting School award.

 UNICEF (United Nations Children’s Fund) is the organisation working specifically for children and their rights.
 Its mission is to campaign for the protection of children’s rights in order to meet children’s basic needs and empower them to realise their full potential.